dankuck/dankuck.github.io/_posts/2017-11-15-review-catch-me-if-you-can.md

 It's billed as the true story of Frank Abagnale, Junior a now famous imposter who posed as a doctor and an airline pilot in the 1960's, mainly as a way of advancing check fraud schemes.

 But there's another author on the cover named Stan Redding.
-Since the book was published, Frank let slip that it is somewhat embellished.
-Maybe that explains the ending, when I spoil it in a moment.
+Since the book was published, Frank admitted that it is somewhat embellished by him.
+Maybe that will explain the ending when I spoil it in a moment.

 But what else would we expect from an admitted and convicted fraudster?
 And a good one.
 Con artists are good at making you like them, and this book succeeds at making you like Frank Abagnale, Jr.